Student Support Programs

 - Decide upon your major and goal or select a course of study.

-- Work with us to develop a Student Educational Plan by the time you have completed 15 units.
+- Work with a Counselor to develop a comprehensive Student Educational Plan by the end of your first semester.

 - Attend and complete courses to make the best use of the time you spend at Southwestern College.

-All non-exempt students are required to complete core services provided by SSSP.
-Those include: assessment and placement, orientation, counseling and advisement, and a Student Educational Plan.
+All non-exempt students are required to complete core services that include placement, orientation, counseling and advisement, and development of a comprehensive Student Educational Plan.
 Completing these important first steps will also improve your Enrollment Priority date for registration.
-These steps are described more fully on the following pages.

 New, returning, or transfer students who may be exempt from the SSSP process are students who: